 Activity 2: Sequential Events and Patterns

-Have the student create a code that performs a pattern.
+Have students create a code that performs a pattern.
 The pattern can be created using movement, sounds, geometric shapes, letters and numbers.
 It can also be a pattern found in everyday life.

 Select various codes and print them.
 Display a gallery of codes.
 Students can circulate and read each other's codes to express and discuss their understanding of the codes.